 How Do You Emulsify Toum?

-In order to make a properly emulsified Toum, you need to go slow when adding the oil.
+In order to make a properly emulsified, light and fluffy whipped garlic dip, you need to go slow when adding the oil.
 It’s really important to add it literally a drop or two at a time at first.
+Then the acidic lemon juice comes in at a strategic time to help with the emulsification.

-The best advice I can give is don’t rush the process when you’re making Garlic Sauce!
+The best advice I can give is don’t rush the process!
 I find that it takes about 20 minutes to drizzle in the entire amount of oil.

 Why Did My Toum Break or Separate?

-The most common reason why Toum separates into a runny, oil slick-type mixture is because the oil was added to quickly.
-Follow the recipe and take your time and you should be fine.
+As you’re making this, it can separate into a runny, oil slick-type mixture.
+And the most common reason is because the oil was added too quickly.
+Follow the recipe and take your time, and you should be fine.

 What Do You Eat with Toum?

-In the Middle East, Toum is commonly used as a dipping sauce.
+In the Middle East, Toum is commonly used as a dipping sauce or spread.
 The first time I had it was along with Shish Tawook.
 Come to think of it, I never had Shish Tawook in the Middle East without Toum along with it!

-But the uses for this deliciously light + fluffy Garlic Sauce don’t end there!
+But the uses for this deliciously light, fluffy, flavorful sauce don’t end there!

-Here Are a Few More Ways to Use Toum:
+Here Are a Few More Ways to Use It:

-- Drizzle a little bit of good quality extra-virgin olive oil on top, grab a piece of fresh flatbread, and dip in
+- Drizzle a little bit of good quality extra-virgin olive oil on top, grab a piece of fresh flatbread, and dig in.

-- Spread it on a turkey sandwich or a burger instead of mayo
+- Spread it on a deli meat sandwich (it’s amazing with turkey!) or a burger instead of mayo.
+Or use it anywhere you’d use garlic aioli!

-- Dip your fries in it instead of fry sauce, ketchup, or mayo
+- Dip your fried chicken or fries in it instead of fry sauce, ketchup, or mayo.

 More Authentic Middle Eastern Recipes